-The EC6 [1] is a 700 MWe-class, heavy water moderated, pressure tube reactor, designed to meet modern regulatory requirements and provide safe, reliable, nuclear power.
+The Enhanced CANDU 6 (EC6) [1] is a 700 MWe-class, heavy water moderated, pressure tube reactor, designed to meet modern regulatory requirements and provide safe, reliable, nuclear power.
 In the EC6, the CANDU 6 design continues its product evolution since the initial construction of the plants at Point Lepreau, Gentilly-2 and Embalse; safety and operational improvements have been incorporated in subsequent projects at Wolsong and Cernavoda, then further enhancements at Qinshan.
 The EC6 reactor builds on this success of the CANDU 6 fleet by using the project, operational, and feedback experience to upgrade the design and incorporate improvements to meet modern safety standards.
-Well-proven CANDU features are retained in the EC6: neutron economy, a modular, horizontal fuel channel core, simple fuel bundle, separate low-temperature and -pressure moderator, reactor vault filled with light water surrounding core, on power refuelling and two independent passive, safety shutdown systems Further EC6 advantages are provenness, track record (low project risk), unique size and operating performance.
+Well-proven CANDU reactor strengths, retained in the EC6, include:

+- Neutron economy - Modular, horizontal fuel channel core - Separate low-temperature and -pressure moderator - Reactor vault filled with light water surrounding core

+- On-power refuelling - Two independent passive, safety shutdown systems

+Further advantages accruing to the EC6 are proveness, track record (low project risk), unique size and operating performance.
 The EC6 satisfies modern safety and plant criteria, typically characterized as Generation III.

-Also, the EC6 can use a variety of nuclear fuels in addition to the standard natural uranium; CANDU features provide the EC6 with flexibility in accommodating a range of advanced fuels [2].
+Also, the EC6 can use a variety of nuclear fuels in addition to the standard natural uranium.
+High neutron economy, on-power refueling, a simple fuel bundle, and the fundamental CANDU® fuel channel design provide the EC6 with flexibility in accommodating a range of advanced fuels and fuel cycles [2].